Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 Pincher's Pro Tip

 Stack your discounts with USAA.
-A deployed service member storing their vehicle can combine the 60% storage discount with a low-mileage discount and safe driver savings — potentially reducing premiums by 80% or more during deployment.
+A deployed service member storing their vehicle can combine the 60% storage discount with USAA's SafePilot program (10% at enrollment, up to 30% at renewal) — potentially reducing premiums significantly during and after deployment.
+Learn more about military car insurance rates and discounts across top providers.

 Farmers logo